 Erin Eileen Morley

-Dr. Erin Morley is an academic general internist and UBC clinical instructor at Vancouver General Hospital and St Paul’s Hospital.
+Dr. Erin Morley is an academic general internist and UBC Clinical Assistant Professor at Vancouver General Hospital and St Paul’s Hospital.
 She completed her medical school undergraduate training at UBC where she was recognized as a Wesbrook Scholar and awarded the Sherwood Lett UBC Premier Undergraduate Scholarship.

 Dr. Morley completed her internal medicine residency at UBC, where she was selected as VGH Chief Medical Resident.
 Her fellowship took place at UBC in General Internal Medicine and at McMaster University, where she focused on Perioperative Cardiovascular Medicine.
 She has a special research and clinical interest in perioperative medicine with a focus on cardiovascular risk management in additional to general medicine.